aisepucrio/smp-emse2025/README.md

 This file contains the intermediate coding structures developed during the analysis of the survey and interview data.
 The codes were iteratively developed and grouped around the research questions (RQs) to form clusters and themes.
 This artifact documents the qualitative data analysis process and supports the traceability and reproducibility of our findings.

 ### 📄 `SMP_graphics.ipynb`
-A Jupyter Notebook used to generate the visual representations (e.g., bar charts, pie charts, thematic mappings) included in the article.
+This file contains a Jupyter Notebook used to generate the visual representations (e.g., bar charts, pie charts, thematic mappings) included in the article.
 This notebook contains both the data processing steps and the plotting logic, making it possible to reproduce or adapt the graphics presented in the paper.

 ### 📁 `images/`
 This directory includes all static images and graphics that were referenced in the article.
 These visual elements are either generated programmatically (see `SMP_graphics.ipynb`) or derived from raw data representations.